Mary Hannah Fulton

 Mary Hannah Fulton (31 May 1854 – 7 January 1927) was a medical missionary sent to South China by the Presbyterian Church.
 She began her work by setting up a dispensary in Kwai Ping, then continued by working with the Canton Hospital.
-Dr. Fulton set up a college to train women in medicine, the Hackett Medical College for Women, and served as the dean there.
+She set up a college to train women in medicine, the Hackett Medical College for Women, and served as the dean there.
 In addition, she preached the Presbyterian faith and ultimately began a multi-denominational Christian congregation in Shanghai.
 There she also translated English medical volumes into Chinese.
 She died in Pasadena, California at the age of 72.

 Early life and education

 Mary Hannah Fulton was born in Ashland, Ohio on May 31, 1854.
-She was born to John.
-S Fulton, a native Pennsylvanian and prominent attorney in Ohio, and Augusta Louise Fulton, a native of Seneca, New York.
+She was born to John S. Fulton, a native Pennsylvanian and prominent attorney in Ohio, and Augusta Louise Fulton, a native of Seneca, New York.
 Her parents moved to Ashland in 1840, and her father was a prominent attorney there.
 Fulton had two brothers; Reverend Albert Andrew Fulton and Harmon H. Fulton.

 Fulton attended Lawrence University in Appleton, Wisconsin, where she completed her freshman and sophomore years.
 She completed her education and received her B.S. degree in 1874 at Hillsdale College, and then received her M.S. degree in 1877 from the same college.

 After teaching in the public schools of Indianapolis, Indiana for three years, Fulton entered the Woman’s Medical College of Pennsylvania, which was noted for training medical missionaries.
 She graduated in the spring of 1884.
 Her graduation thesis was written on the topic of Elephantiasis Gracecorum-leprosy, a disease especially common in central and southern China.

 Early work in China

 Work in the Guangxi Province

 The Presbyterian Church began their missionary missions to China in 1838.
 Fulton was appointed as a missionary to South China in May 1884 by the Presbyterian Board of Foreign Missions.
 Upon arrival, Fulton joined her brother and his wife in their quest to evangelize China.
 Together, they set up an outpost in Kwai Ping in the Guangxi province, an anti-foreigner region where no missionaries had previously ventured.
 Mary Fulton rented two rooms in a mud house that served as a dispensary for medication and a treatment room, while Albert Fulton preached and his wife opened a school for girls.

 In order to communicate with the locals, Fulton hired an assistant, Mrs. Mei Yagui, who had trained at the Canton Hospital, to serve as her translator and assistant.
 By 1886, Mary and Albert Fulton had succeeded in raising the funds necessary to build a new hospital building.
 However, before the opening, a violent gang attacked the missionary outpost, incited by Confucian scholars who were against the mutilation of human bodies for the sake of medicine.
 The missionaries escaped without serious injury, but never again returned to Kwai Ping.

-In the same year, the Medical Missionary Association of China was founded in Shanghai.
+That same year, the Medical Missionary Association of China was founded in Shanghai.
 Fulton was admitted as one of the original thirty-four members.